Mashpoe/favicon-dino-game/README.md

 # favicon-dino-game
-Just like the dinosaur game on Google Chrome, but displayed only in the page's browser icon.
+Just like the dinosaur game on Google Chrome, but displayed in the page's browser icon.